Giuliano Regonesi

 Giuliano Regonesi (born March 1964) is an Italian researcher.
 He is the chief executive officer of MicroAlgaeX, in Istanbul, Turkey.
 His work primarily focuses on air purification and carbon capture.

 Education

 Regonesi attained his master's degree from Bocconi University.

 Career

 In 2020, he became CEO at Noor UVC Technology.

 He is the author of the book Storia dell'industria metallurgica in Lombardia.
 He contributed to the book Giuseppe Donizetti.
 Il Pascià bergamasco.

-In 2022, Regonesi founded MicroAlgaeX, where he serves as CEO.
+In 2022, Regonesi founded MicroAlgaeX, where he is CEO.
 The company specializes in microalgae technology.

 In 2024, the company raised a $47 million funding round.

 In 2025, MicroAlgaeX launched the Liquid Tree project in his hometown of Bergamo with local educational institutions.